Polymixia

-Polymixia is the only extant genus of the order Polymixiiformes and the only genus in Polymixiidae.
-It contains 10 species, all of which live in deepwater marine environments.
+Polymixia is the only extant genus of the order Polymixiiformes and family Polymixiidae.
+It contains 12 species, all of which live in deepwater marine environments.
 They are found in tropical and subtropical waters of the Atlantic, Indian and western Pacific Oceans.
 They are bottom-dwelling fish, found down to about 800 m.
 Most are relatively small fish, although one species is over 40 cm in length.
+They can be considered "living fossils" due to being the only surviving members of the once-diverse order Polymixiiformes.

 Classification

-There are currently 10 recognized species in this genus:
+There are currently 12 recognized species in this genus: